zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 Authentication requests now utilize SAF as the authentication provider.
 API ML can run without z/OSMF present on the system.

+### Change password with SAF provider

+It is possible to update user password using SAF Authentication provider.
+To use this functionality, provide additional parameter `newPassword` on login endpoint `/gateway/api/v1/auth/login`.
+The Gateway service returns valid JWT with response code `204` as a result of successful password change.
+User is then authenticated and can consume APIs through the Gateway.
+If it is not possible to change the password for any reason, the response code is `401`.

+REST call:

+- Method: `POST`
+- URL: `/gateway/api/v1/auth/login`
+- Body: `{
+ "username" : "<username>",
+ "password" : "<password>",
+ "newPassword" : "<newPassword>"
+}`

+**Note:**
+It is a common practice to set limit for changing password in the ESM.
+This value is set by parameter `MINCHANGE` for `PASSWORD`.
+Password can be changed once and then user has to wait specified amount of time to be able to change again.
 ## Gateway retry policy

 To change the Gateway retry policy, edit properties in the `<Zowe install directory>/components/gateway/bin/start.sh` file: